 2.3.
-Summary of the conditions of the acid bone gelatine manufacturing process.
+Summary of the conditions of the limed bone gelatine manufacturing process.

 Degreasing: Crushing of fresh bones to about 1.5 cm size.
 Agitating the crushed bones with water of 80°C. Fresh water continuously added and emulsion continuously removed.
 Soft tissue and light material separated Crushed degreased bone dried with hot air, bone stays below 85°C Bone sorted.
 Fines, soft tissue and light material removed.
 Acidulation: Batch size: 50 tons bone chips.
-Dimensions of reactor 50 tons: height 7 m, diameter 3.5 m 4 reactors in cascade Duration of process 4 days Flow of acid 17.8 ton/hour Concentration of acid 4%(w) Temperatures: temp. of fresh acid 8 °C Final temp. after reaction 17 °C (14 - 20 °C due to season) Time at 4 %: 48 hours.
-Washing: 2 times with 50 tons of water.
-Acid treatmen t: Immersing batch of ossein in dilute acid.
-(Usually sulphuric acid but other acids may be used.) pH more than 2 Draining of acid after 10 to 12 hours Stirring at least 2 times with water.
+Dimensions of reactor 50 tons: height 7 m, diameter 3.5 m 4 reactors in cascade Duration of process 4 days Flow of acid 17.8 ton/hour Concentration of acid 4%(w) Temperatures: temp. of fresh acid 8 $^{\circ}$ C Final temp. after reaction 17 °C ( $14 - 20$ °C due to season) Time at 4 %: 48 hours.
+Washing: 2 times with 50 tons of water. washing.
+2 times with 50 tons of water.
+Liming: Liming time: 20 to 80 days C Refreshing lime and blowing air according table 1 Washing 2 times with about 50 tons of water.
+Neutralising: With dilute sulphuric acid until end point pH: appr.
+5.5 Washing by stirring i.e. 5 times 30 minutes with 50 tons of water.
 Extraction: Stepwise extraction, each step at at least 10°C higher temperature.
 Extraction starts at 50 to 60 °C and continues until concentration falls well below 3 % at a temperature from 70 °C to 90°C or no ossein is left.
 Gelatine concentration of extract 3 to 9 %.
-Ossein stirred or liquid circulated through the ossein bed.
+Ossein stirred or liquid circulated through the ossein bed. osseni surred or riquid circulated through the osseni bed.
 Filtration: With 5 cm thick cellulose cake filters or with diatomaceous earth.
-Ion-exchange: Two columns, one with cation resin and anion resin.
+Ion-exchange Two columns, one with cation resin and anion resin.
 Concentration :Vacuum evaporation.

-Sterilisation: Temperature 138 - 140 °C
+Sterilisation: Temperature 138 - 140 °C Time 4 seconds